SwissDataScienceCenter/renku/docs/user/interactive_environments.rst

 go back to the GitLab interface and continue to make changes until you are satisfied.

 Looking to make more extensive modifications?
 Build running too long?
-Check out the `next section <_more_extensive_docker>`_.
+Keep on reading through the section below.

-.. _more_extensive_docker:

-for more extensive modifications.

 More extensive modifications
 --------------------------------